zihaowrez/tp/docs/UserGuide.md

 NAME is case sensitive and must match the full name.</br>
 INDEX must be a positive integer. </br>

-Note that social medias of emergency contacts cannot be deleted.
+Note that social media of emergency contacts cannot be deleted.

 **Examples:**
 > `delete kaaviya d/Telegram, @uNivUS`</br>